 If an application requires no further action and is resultantly approved, the sponsor will receive confirmation of the renewal via the Sponsor Management System (SMS) section headed ‘Applications and renewals tracking’.

-Now that the Home Office has fleshed out the general details of the new points-based immigration system, sponsors should decide whether or not to apply for any additional licences so that EEA citizens can also be sponsored and recruited on a Tier 2 Visa once the UK’s participation in freedom of movement draws to a close.
+Now that the Home Office has fleshed out the general details of the new points-based immigration system, sponsors should decide whether or not to apply for any additional licences so that EEA citizens can also be sponsored and recruited on a Skilled Worker Visa once the UK’s participation in freedom of movement draws to a close.

 One key point to consider is whether an existing intra-company transfer licence will need to be updated so that EEA staff members can be transferred, or whether a new licence altogether will need to be applied for.
-In addition, sponsors should also consider whether Certificate of Sponsorship (CoS) allocations will need to be increased to account for EEA citizens, as well as persons on Tier 2 Intra-Company Transfer Visas who wish to switch onto the new Skilled Worker route.
+In addition, sponsors should also consider whether Certificate of Sponsorship (CoS) allocations will need to be increased to account for EEA citizens, as well as persons on Senior or Specialist Worker Visas who wish to switch onto the new Skilled Worker route.

 The Home Office has also stated that in-person compliance audits will be resuming imminently.
 Compliance officers will follow advice from Public Health England regarding the wearing of Personal Protective Equipment (PPE) and maintaining social distancing.
 Further to this, officers will adhere to the COVID-19 preventative measures that individual sponsors have put in place.